suraboy/line-bot-expressjs/README.md

-# line-bot-nodejs-starter
+# line-bot-expressjs
-starter point to create new line bot project
+start create new line bot project

 ## How it work
 Start express server to handle webhook from LINE